korewireless/Microvisor-Demo-MQTT/README-AWS.md

 - allowing subscription and receiving on topics `command/device/all` and `command/device/UV...` where UV... is the device SID for this device
 - allowing publishing to `sensor/device/UV...` where UV... is the device SID for this device
-- Note: replace --ID-- with your account id (visible by clicking your account name in the upper right corner of the AWS IoT Core console and selecting the copy icon next to the Account ID field)
+- Note: replace --REGION-- and --ID-- with your region and account id (visible by clicking your account name in the upper right corner of the AWS IoT Core console and selecting the copy icon next to the Account ID field)
 - Select 'Security' then 'Policies' in the AWS IoT Core menu
 - Click on `Create policy`
 - Name the policy something memorable
 - Select JSON in the Policy Document section
-- Paste in the below text, replacing --ID-- with your account id as mentioned above:
+- Paste in the below text, replacing --REGION-- and --ID-- with your region and account id as mentioned above:

         {
           "Version": "2012-10-17",